 If you browse LinkedIn you’ll come across posts of people who humble brag about doing such a good job that they just “earned” a recommendation.
 They stand upon their pedestal to insinuate that anyone who doesn’t earn references this way just isn’t on their level.

 You can do the best job in the world for years on end and still never receive a “natural” recommendation on LinkedIn.
-People are just preoccupied with their own lives.
+People are just preoccupied with their own lives, and that’s normal for all of us.
 Case in point:

 - I raised a class average by nearly an entire letter grade as a teaching assistant, but LinkedIn isn’t big in academic circles.
 Nobody thought to write a recommendation.

-- In my first job after college, I managed the only successful side of the business (not really by choice) while the owner just… left.
+- In my first job after college, I managed the only successful side of a business (not really by choice) while the owner just… left.
 He didn’t give me a recommendation ,either.

-- None of my clients went out of their way to write recommendations from that first job, and neither did coworkers.
+- None of my clients went out of their way to write recommendations, and none of my coworkers ever received any that way, either.

 Just before leaving my first job, I wrote someone a recommendation in the hope of setting an example for everyone else.
-His work ethic didn’t quite justify it at the time, but I also knew the toxic culture at that place had a severe negative effect on him (as it did on all of us).
+His work ethic didn’t quite justify it at the time, but I also knew the toxic culture at our then-workplace had sapped his willpower (as it did for many of us).
 I figured I could cut him some slack and do a good deed.

 Yet nobody at that company thought to write a recommendation for each other after that—not even the guy who received one from me.